 By Gail Lint and Kristin Stoesz, Art Collections Consultants

-In the early days of the Program (1972), the Department of Youth, Culture, and Recreation offered travelling exhibitions to Albertan communities with the intent of developing the visual arts in Alberta.
-Unfortunately, the program was terminated around the same time the Edmonton Art Gallery (now the Art Gallery of Alberta) began offering regional exhibitions.
+In the early days of the program (1972), the Department of Youth, Culture, and Recreation offered travelling exhibitions to Albertan communities with the intent of developing the visual arts in Alberta.
+The program ended around the same time the Edmonton Art Gallery (now the Art Gallery of Alberta) began offering regional exhibitions.

-Image from 1985-1986 AAF Annual Report
+Image from 1985-1986 Alberta Art Foundation (AAF) Annual Report

-There were four exhibitions developed, one featuring works from the Foundation collection and three using works from other public and private collections.
+There were four exhibitions developed, one featuring works from the AAF's collection and three using works from other public and private collections.
 Exhibitions were showcased in refurbished truck trailer “galleries” and were circulated by the Glenbow Museum in Calgary.

 Image from 1979-1980 AAF Annual Report

-The TREX Program format as we know it today was born with the Edmonton Art Gallery creating exhibitions and coordinating the program and the Prairie Art Gallery, the Muttart Gallery (later to become the Art Gallery of Calgary), and the Southern Alberta Art Gallery contracted to create exhibitions.
+The TREX Program format as it operates today started with the Edmonton Art Gallery creating exhibitions and coordinating the program, and the Prairie Art Gallery, the Muttart Gallery (later to become the Art Gallery of Calgary), and the Southern Alberta Art Gallery contracted to create exhibitions.

 Image from 1987-1988 AAF Annual Report